paladin-t/my_basic/README.md

 You can definitely [link with MY-BASIC as a lib](https://github.com/paladin-t/my_basic/wiki/Link-with-MY_BASIC) as well.

-For more details about using MY-BASIC when it's already integrated with a project, please see [MY-BASIC Quick Reference](MY-BASIC%20Quick%20Reference.pdf).
+For more details about using MY-BASIC when it's already integrated with a project, please see [MY-BASIC Quick Reference](MY-BASIC%20Quick%20Reference.pdf) or read the Wiki pages below.

 ## [Wiki](https://github.com/paladin-t/my_basic/wiki)

 Most of the fundamental topics are mentioned in the [MY-BASIC Quick Reference](MY-BASIC%20Quick%20Reference.pdf).
-There are some other scattered topics besides these aspects, such as the desine principle, machinism behind MY-BASIC, effective practice, etc; they are issued in the [Wiki](https://github.com/paladin-t/my_basic/wiki):
+There are still some other scattered topics besides these aspects, such as the desine principle, machinism behind MY-BASIC, effective practice, etc; all issued in the [Wiki](https://github.com/paladin-t/my_basic/wiki):

 * Principles
  * [Passes](https://github.com/paladin-t/my_basic/wiki/Passes)